 - Brown your beef – it will improve the texture and taste and also will lock in all the delicious flavors.

 - Use low sodium beef broth, you don’t want to end up with a salty pot roast.

 - The wine can be replaced with beef broth if you want to skip it.

-- You can also add some chopped celery if prefer.
+- You can also add some chopped celery if you prefer.

-- Crockpot – very reasonably prices and definitely a kitchen must have if you are busy.
+- Crockpot – very reasonable prices and definitely a kitchen must-have if you are busy.

 - Dried Rosemary – a kitchen staple, especially if you are into slow cooker recipes, also can be found in the Spice department of most grocery stores, goes along with beef and other types of meat.

 - Dried Thyme – I like to have dried thyme on hand for many recipes, including different rubs and marinades, it adds a nice flavor.